ampproject/amp-wp-qa-tester/README.md

 # AMP QA Tester Plugin for WordPress

-This WordPress plugin allows for one to test pre-release versions of the [AMP plugin](https://github.com/ampproject/amp-wp) from GitHub releases, release branches, and pull requests.
+This WordPress plugin allows for one to test pre-release versions of the [AMP plugin](https://github.com/ampproject/amp-wp) from its GitHub releases, release branches, and pull requests.

 ## Building the plugin